emb-riscv/specs-markdown/memory-map.md

 For 32-bits devices, the system space is 0xF0000000-0xFFFFFFFF.

-For 64-bits devices, the system space is 0xFFFFFFFFF0000000-0xFFFFFFFFFFFFFFFF.
+For 64-bits devices, the system space is 0xFFFFFFFF'F0000000-0xFFFFFFFF'FFFFFFFF.

+Typical devices have:

+- a flash area, usually at 0x00000000, but the actual address may be device-specific
+- a RAM area
+- a device-specific peripheral area.

+Multi-hart devices may share certain memory area, but can also have hart-specific flash or RAM, or both common and specific areas

 ## The Hart Control Block (HCB)